-- Early Years Support: Trelya runs an outstanding Ofsted-rated early intervention setting, similar to a highly ratioed nursery, which is grant-funded.
+- Early Years Support: Trelya runs an outstanding Ofsted-rated early intervention setting, similar to a highly ratioed nursery, which is grantfunded.
 This programme supports the most vulnerable young children in the community. - Transition and School Support: The organisation assists children in their transition to school and offers dedicated support as they progress into Reception and Year One.
-This includes running after-school clubs, helping parents with reading, and providing reading support directly to children. - Youth and Family Services: At around age 8, children are transitioned to the youth and family team.
+This includes running after-school clubs, helping parents with reading, and providing reading support directly to children. - > Youth and Family Services: At around age 8, children are transitioned to the youth and family team.
 This team works with young people and their families into their teens and sometimes up to age 25.
-Services include traditional youth work, advocacy with schools and social care, and home visits. - Adult Skills and Education Programme: Trelya runs a programme called Gul for vulnerable adults, aiming to develop their skills, decision-making abilities, and move them positively forward in their lives, ideally towards employment or improved personal safety. - Community Cafe and Training Kitchen: The organisation operates a community cafe and training kitchen, providing both a community service and training opportunities.
+Services include traditional youth work, advocacy with schools and social care, and home visits. - employment or improved personal safety. - service and training opportunities.